 Do you feel you would like to give back some of the support that you have received through your breastfeeding journey?
 Would you like to help others achieve their breastfeeding goals?

 Becoming a Leader with La Leche League GB, could be exactly what you are looking for.

 The process for becoming accredited as an LLL Leader is the same the world over.
-Mothers applying for leadership need a recommendation from an active LLL Leader.
+Anyone interested in applying for leadership needs a recommendation from an active LLL Leader.
 The first step is to read this document Thinking about LLL leadership which explains more about what Leaders do and our responsibilities as volunteers.

-If reading this confirms your interest in Leadership, then talk to your local LLL Leader.
+If reading this confirms your interest in leadership, then talk to your local LLL Leader.
 She will discuss with you how your own experiences and philosophy relate to the LLL International Prerequisites to Applying for Leadership.
-She can also answer any questions you have about leadership, explain what work the leadership application involves and share details of current fees.
+She can also answer any questions you have about leadership, explain more about what work the leadership application involves and how your local group can support you with this.

 Sometimes the closest group might be too far away – but that isn’t a problem at all.
 If there is no group in your area, contact the Leader Accreditation Department to be referred to a LAD representative who can help you.

-Here’s what some Leaders have to say about their work with LLL.
+Here’s what some Leaders have to say about being an LLL Leader.

 Being an LLL Leader is the best job I ever done.
 I feel very happy when the mother on the other end of the line or in the meeting feels reassured and confident that she can trust her intuition and is the best expert on the baby.
 I also love making new friends in our local community, which often happens through LLL meetings and home visits. – Maria, LLL Leader